andreattamatheus/noob-to-mastery/README.md

 # noob-to-mastery
-here we have my journey to Learn to code and become a web developer in 2019 with HTML, CSS, Javascript, React, Node.js, Machine Learning.
+Here we have my journey to Learn to code and become a web developer in 2019 with HTML, CSS, Javascript, React, Node.js, Machine Learning.